QuantEcon/lecture-python.myst/lectures/likelihood_ratio_process.md

 The reason is that the distribution of $L\left(w^{t}\right)$ is extremely skewed for large values of  $t$.

-Because the probabilty density in the right tail is close to $0$,  it just takes too much computer time to sample enough points from the right tail.
+Because the probability density in the right tail is close to $0$,  it just takes too much computer time to sample enough points from the right tail.

 Instead, the following code just illustrates that the unconditional means of $l(w_t)$ are $1$.